-Bringing authentic Japanese barbecue to Adelaide, Hibiki Yakink specialise in Japanese A5 wagyu imported directly from Japan!
+Bringing authentic Japanese barbecue to Adelaide, Hibiki Yakinku specialise in Japanese A5 wagyu imported directly from Japan!
 However, the menu isn’t all about beef — the mixed sashimi is particularly delicious, with the slivers of tuna, salmon and kingfish served on crushed ice to preserve the freshness.
 (1/19)

 Italian restaurant 400 Gradi made its mark in Melbourne when chef and owner Johnny Di Francesco was named World Pizza Champion for his margherita pizza in Italy back in 2004 — the first Aussie ever to do so.
 Then just last year, the restaurant made international headlines again, named ‘Best Pizza in the Oceania region’ at the Top 50 Pizza Gala in Naples.
-And now Johnny is bringing his authentic Neapolitan menu to South Australia.
+And now Johnny has brought his authentic Neapolitan menu to South Australia.
 (1/19)

 Located right in the heart of town at the Mayfair Hotel, The Den is a casual bistro with all-day dining, top quality food and drink, and a seriously stylish fit-out.
-It’s the third venue for the inner city boutique hotel, joining chic rooftop bar Hennessy, and the upmarket Mayflower Restaurant.
+It’s the third venue for the inner city boutique hotel, joining chic rooftop bar Hennessy and the upmarket Mayflower Restaurant.
 (1/19)

 The crew behind Ruby Red Flamingo and Tony Tomatoes have done it again, this time bringing their popular Italian flavours to Adelaide’s East.
 Bienvenuto, Coccobello!
-The new Italian eatery is situated on Glen Osmond Road in Frewville, so eastern residents will no longer have to head to North Adelaide to get a slice of the… pizza.
+The new Italian eatery is situated on Glen Osmond Road in Frewville, so eastern residents will no longer have to head to North Adelaide to get a slice of the pizza.
 (12/18)

-One of Adelaide’s sexiest new venues with incredible ocean views.
+This is one of Adelaide’s sexiest new venues with incredible ocean views.
 Little Shoo is a 1900s house in Henley Beach, which has been converted into a sophisticated new restaurant right next to the beach.
 Gorgeous views and delicious tapas style share food.
 (11/18)

 One of our favourite South East Asian food trucks has set up a permanent camp in Walkerville, which means you can satisfy your cravings much more easily!
 Currently they’re focusing on breakfast and lunch, but once they settle in they hope to liven up the night time foodie scene with some feature nights.
 So if you’re in the mood for Cambodian/Laotian/Thai/Viet influenced food — this needs to be your destination.
 (09/18)

-6/865 North East Road in Modbury.
 Fries and burger lovers, you might need to take a seat for this news—a brand new American-style restaurant has opened its doors in the north-east suburb of Modbury!
 King Fries are serving up burgers, hotdogs, shakes, and of course their famous loaded fries.
 They’ve also introduced the Flaming Texan burger, a combination of double beef, double cheese, bacon and onion rings topped with ketchup and BBQ sauce—umm g’day.
 Read more about this great venue here.
 (09/18)